SAFE-Stack/docs/docs/recipes/developing-and-testing/testing-the-server.md

 #### 5. Add a test

-Add a module called Server.Tests.fs to your test project.
-Add the following code to the module:
+Delete the Library.fs file in your test project and replace it with a new file called `Tests.fs`.
+Add the following code to it:

 ``` fsharp
 module Server.Tests